ameraj04/IDS2024F/homework/HW3/README.md

 The Venn diagram above represents the logical sum or disjunction A+B. The shaded regions include the area where A is true, the area where B is true, and the area where both A and B are true.
 This indicates that A+B is true if at least one of the propositions A or B is true, or if both are true.

 The Venn diagram above represents the logical product or conjunction.
 The shaded region corresponds to the intersection where both A and B are true.
-This indicates that A.B is true only when both propositions A and B are true simultaneously.
+This indicates that this is true only when both propositions A and B are true simultaneously.

 To represent the logical implication A⇒B using a Venn Diagram, we need to show that whenever A is true, B is also true.
 In a Venn Diagram, this means that the area representing A should be entirely within the area representing B.